RevathiVegi/ETL/README.md

 ## CSV Extraction, Transformation, and Loading to .csv.
-(Files : fpl_tweets.zip; Output file: tweets1.zip)
+(Files : fpl_tweets.csv(zip); Output file: tweets1.csv(zip))
 ### Introduction
 - This code performs data extraction, transformation, and loading from a CSV file.
-- It utilizes the pandas library for data manipulation and analysis, psycopg2 library for PostgreSQL database connection, and numpy library for support with
-  arrays and matrices.
+- It utilizes the pandas library for data manipulation and analysis, psycopg2 library for PostgreSQL database connection, and numpy library for support with arrays and matrices.
 - The code reads a CSV file, performs various transformations and cleaning operations, and saves the processed data into another CSV file.
 ### Extraction
 ```Python